You are here

 - The number of reports received is influenced by various factors including:

-- the length of time the medicine has been on the market
+- the length of time the medicine or vaccine has been on the market

 - regulatory actions.